Rawlins County Health Center – History

 In 1989 the status of the hospital was changed to a public, county-owned operational hospital under the direction of a nine-member elected board, an act which also placed the hospital in full compliance with the County Hospital Act, K.S.A 19-4601 – 19-4625.

-In 2010 RCHC began the renovation and expansion of the 60-year-old facility.
-Through a Kansas Department of Commerce Community Service Tax Credit Award and a Community Development Block Grant Stimulus Award, new cardiac rehab and physical therapy departments, new patient parking areas and a new front entrance and admissions area were completed.
-RCHC also received a $7 million dollar USDA loan for the construction of 10,170 sq. ft. patient wing, ER, lab, and x-ray plus the renovation of 10,000 sq. ft. of existing hospital space.
+In 2010, Rawlins County Health Center began the renovation and expansion of the 60-year-old facility.
+Through a Kansas Department of Commerce Community Service Tax Credit Award and a Community Development Block Grant Stimulus Award, new cardiac rehab and physical therapy departments, new patient parking areas, and a new front entrance and admissions area were completed.
+Rawlins County Health Center also received a $7 million-dollar USDA loan to construct a 10,170 sq. ft. patient wing, ER, lab, and x-ray plus the renovation of 10,000 sq. ft. of existing hospital space.

 Construction continued at the facility as the Rural Health Clinic moved into the former patient wing.
 The development of the new Surgical Suite began with a Kansas Department of Commerce Community Service Tax Credit Award and a Community Development Block Grant.
 Phase II of the Surgical Suite was completed in 2017, with the addition of a central sterile room with the new central sterilization equipment funded by the Dane G. Hansen Foundation.